 1. Not setting standard intervals for maintenance

-Not setting standard intervals for maintenance is a problem because going too long in between PM tasks can lead to equipment damage.
+Not setting standard intervals is one of the biggest preventive maintenance mistakes, because going too long in between PM tasks can lead to equipment damage.
 The repairs may end up costing you more than ongoing maintenance would have.
 Establishing appropriate frequencies for your scheduled maintenance is essential for optimizing equipment performance, reliability and longevity.

 2. Not capturing enough data

 Regular PM inspections and other maintenance activities can provide you with insight into problems that are occurring.
 You can mine the data to determine what you need to do in your PM program.
 You can also identify systems or sub-systems that are experiencing failure and then come up with a game plan to address those issues in your PM program.
 Maintenance software enables you to measure performance by helping you keep track of data, such as the percentage of completed PM tasks, the number of breakdowns occurring, or the number of times you’ve had to repair specific equipment.